Julioxfiles/git-commands/README.md

 It is a version control system that allows us to track the changes we have made to a set of files.

 A set of files is a group of folders and files.
-In this case it is folder that contains files that make up a software project.
+In this case it is a folder that contains files that make up a software project.

 ## What is github ?
 It is a hosting service that allows us to store software development and version control projects.